scummvm/scummvm/doc/docportal/other_platforms/android.rst

     Root folder with <Add a new folder> option

-3. Select **<Add a new folder>**, browse your device, and select the parent folder for your games subfolders.
-For example, **SD Card > ScummVMgames**.
-Select **Use this folder**.
+3. Double-tap **<Add a new folder>**.
+In your device's file browser, navigate to the folder containing all your game folders.
+For example, **SD Card > ScummVMgames**

 .. figure:: ../images/android/fs-root.png
-    :width: 300 px

     Android file browser root

 .. figure:: ../images/android/fs-folder.png
-    :width: 300 px

     Android file browser selectable folder with **Use this folder** button
+4. Select **Use this folder**.

-4. Select **ALLOW** to grant ScummVM access to the content of the folder.
+5. Select **ALLOW** to give ScummVM permission to access the folder.

 .. figure:: ../images/android/fs-permission.png
-    :width: 300 px

     Android file browser request to grant ScummVM directory access permission

-5. In the ScummVM file browser, double-tap to on the added folder to browse through the subfolders.
-Add a game by selecting the subfolder containing the game files.
+6. In the ScummVM file browser, double-tap to browse through your added folder.
+Add a game by selecting the sub-folder containing the game files, then tap **Choose**.

-Step 2, 3 and 4 are done only once.
-To add more games, repeat Steps 1 and 5.
+To add more games, repeat Steps 1 and 6.

 .. _addSAFpath:

     .. note::
         Starting with version 2.7.0 of ScummVM for Android, significant changes were made to the file access system to allow support for modern versions of the Android Operating System.

-        If existing added games or custom paths no longer work, go to **Game Options > Paths**, select the path to update, then follow steps 2 through 5 above.
+        If existing added games or custom paths no longer work, go to **Game Options > Paths**, select the path to update, then follow steps 2 through 6 above.

 Removing permissions
 ************************